 Liz Harland BVM&S PhD MRCVS

 After qualifying from Edinburgh University, Elizabeth joined a mixed veterinary practice in the New Forest.
-She first started working with Battle Flatts in 1993 ago after moving up from London where she had been working and studying for a PhD at the Royal Vet School.
+She first started working with Battle Flatts in 1993 ago after moving up from London where she had been working and studying for a PhD at the Royal Veterinary College.
 Living locally, Liz has a grown up family of three and an extended family of numerous horses, sheep, hens, pigs, cats and a very lively Spaniel.
 Her hobbies include riding, walking, tandem cycling and going to the theatre.

 Joe Heaver BVetMed MRCVS

 Joe joined the Battle Flatts team in January 2017 after graduating, with honours, from the Royal Veterinary College.
 He is particularly interested in working with exotic species, especially reptiles and birds, but is just as happy getting to grips with a tricky internal medicine case.
 When he is not working he’s usually looking after his own menagerie of reptiles and frogs, playing hockey or freezing to death in a tent somewhere after a long hike.
 Joe also enjoys travelling and was lucky enough to spend a month working with the vets at Singapore Zoo last summer.